Particular/docs.particular.net/transports/azure-service-bus-netstandard/compatibility.md

 #### Forwarding topology

-The Azure Service Bus .Net Standard transport only supports the forwarding topology, an entity layout where a shared set of topics is used for publishing between the endpoints.
+The Azure Service Bus .Net Standard transport only supports the forwarding topology, an entity layout where a topic is used for publishing between the endpoints.

 #### Single namespace

-The Azure Service Bus .Net Standard transport only supports a single namespace at the moment.
+The Azure Service Bus .Net Standard transport only supports a single namespace.

-#### Topic prefix must be matching
+#### Topic path must match

-Both transports must be configured using the same topic prefix for publishing to work properly.
+Both transports must be configured using the same topic path for publishing to work properly.
+This implies that the [bundle prefix](https://docs.particular.net/transports/azure-service-bus/configuration/full#configuring-the-topology-forwarding-topology) on the ASB transport side must match the topic path (TODO: add link once config is there) configured on the ASBS side.

 #### Namespace alias not used

-The Azure Service Bus .Net Standard transport currently doesn't support namespace aliases.
+The Azure Service Bus .Net Standard transport doesn't support namespace aliases.